sei-latam/AI-Agent-for-Web-Deep-Search/README.md

-# Development AI Agent for Web Deep Search on calls and proposals
+# SEarch for International calls for proposals using GENerative Artificial intelligence